stacksjs/stacks/storage/framework/.stacks/core/eslint-config/README.md

 <details>
 <summary>Advanced Example</summary>

-We don't recommend using this style in general usages, as there are shared options between configs and might need extra care to make them consistent.
+We wouldn't recommend using this style in general unless you know exactly what they are doing, as there are shared options between configs and might need extra care to make them consistent.

 ```js
 // eslint.config.js